Rudolph Zallinger: March of Progress (1965)

 The March of Progress (as it is commonly called, although it is titled "The Road to Homo sapiens") was created for the Early Man volume of the Life Nature Library, published in 1965 by Time Life.
 It shows the evolution of man, from ape to Homo sapiens.
 Many consider this to be wrong as it presents a "linear evolution", whereas evolution is much more complex, and thus has been heavily criticized despite making its way into popular culture.
 Many parodies have been made, as it stands as one of the most recognizable scientific images of all time.

 The Age of Mammals (1967)

 As Zallinger had previously done work for Life magazine, they commissioned another work of art from him, The Age of Mammals.
 The drawing for The Age of Mammals was published in October 1953, but there were insufficient funds to begin work on the mural until the 1960s.
 In 1961, Zallinger began work on the 60 by 5.5 ft mural on the south wall of the Hall of Mammalian Evolution in Yale's Peabody Museum of Natural History.
-Its chronology moves from right to left, and it depicts a variety of plants, animals and landscapes of western North America in the span of 65 million years.
+Its chronology moves from left to right, and it depicts a variety of plants, animals and landscapes of western North America in the span of 65 million years.
 It shows the domination of mammals after the extinction of the dinosaurs 65 million years ago to the Ice Age about 10,000 years ago.
 It was painted using the fresco-secco technique.